GeorgiLambov/MVC-WebDev-Project/BlogSystem/README.md

 Blog System is a self-made MVC Framework for Web Applications with Apache, PHP and MySQL.

-The client is based on PHP and HTML / CSS / JavaScript.
+The client is based on PHP and HTML / CSS / JavaScript / Bootstrap.